dalgudot/share-design/README.md

 ## I share my UI/UX Design Experience 🙌

 Hi.
 I am KyungHwan Kim, UI/UX Designer based in South Korea.
-SHARE DESIGN is a space to share my UI/UX Design Experience with people around the world.
+'SHARE DESIGN' is a space to share my UI/UX Design Experience with people around the world.

-I am inspired and learning a lot thanks to the experience shared by so many people around the world.
-As a UI/UX Designer, I also wanted to share my experience and thoughts around the world.
+I'm learning and inspiring by a lot thanks to the experience shared by designers around the world.
+As a UI/UX Designer, I also wanted to share my experience around the world.

 SHARE DESIGN is the result.
 I plan to continue to share my UI/UX Design Experience through SHARE DESIGN.